Disclaimer: I do not own Twilight

 The boy shook his head, slinging his arm around her shoulders.
 Again, I felt that sickly feeling making an appearance.
 I couldn't even hide it from Jasper, seeing him throw me a curious glance after a while.

 "Nah I wanna make up for all the lost time while I was away.
-I swear I'm never playing football ever again."
+Football is fun and all, but I feel like my summer's been wasted enough."

-So, I was guessing that he'd been on an exchange program of sorts playing sports?
+My guess following that statement was that he'd been on an exchange program of sorts playing sports?

 "So wait, you guys are the Cullens?
 We've heard loads about you.
 Great to finally meet you," he removed his arm from Bella's shoulder, stretching it out for Carlisle to shake.